-Aug 6: Indian drug maker Glenmark Pharmaceuticals S.A. and China-based Harbour BioMed, a global biopharmaceutical company discovering and developing innovative therapeutics for oncology and immunological diseases, on Monday announced that they have entered into an exclusive license agreement for the Greater China territory to develop, manufacture and commercialize GBR 1302, Glenmark’s bispecific antibody targeting HER2 and CD3 for the treatment of HER2-positive cancers.
+Aug 6: Glenmark Pharmaceuticals S.A., a subsidiary of Indian drug maker Glenmark Pharmaceuticals Ltd, and China-based Harbour BioMed, a global biopharmaceutical company discovering and developing innovative therapeutics for oncology and immunological diseases, on Monday announced that they have entered into an exclusive license agreement for the Greater China territory to develop, manufacture and commercialize GBR 1302, Glenmark’s bispecific antibody targeting HER2 and CD3 for the treatment of HER2-positive cancers.

 “We are very pleased to begin this strategic relationship with Harbour BioMed for the development and commercialization of our bispecific antibody, GBR 1302 in Greater China, where the predominance of certain HER-2 positive cancers presents a significant clinical need,” said Glenn Saldanha, Chairman and Managing Director of Glenmark.

 According to Jingsong Wang, founder and CEO of Harbour BioMed, “this collaboration is aligned with our strategy to leverage our clinical development expertise by in-licensing highly innovative clinical stage assets.
 GBR 1302 is complementary to the internal portfolio we are building through our industry leading transgenic mouse platforms for generating innovative antibody-based therapeutics.”